Hand-picked deals on our favourite destinations.

 What is the cost of living?

-In terms of culinary specialities, during your weekend in Italy you can try some fresh pasta, traditional pizza, cured meats, ice creams and good wine.
+In terms of culinary specialities, during your city break in Italy you can try some fresh pasta, traditional pizza, cured meats, ice creams and good wine.
 Parma is known for its ham, Venice for its polenta, Emilia Romagna for its Modena balsamic vinegar, Tuscany for Chianti wine, etc.

 Italy enjoys a relatively mild climate, except perhaps in the Alpine region, which has quite cold winters.
 Whichever destination you choose for your inexpensive weekend away in Italy, the ideal seasons for you are spring and autumn.
 You can take advantage of the fine weather without being bothered by masses of tourists.